London Coliseum events and tickets

 This season at the London Coliseum is set to dazzle, as timeless classics make a comeback in a thrilling lineup of ballet performances.
 Get ready to be swept away by unforgettable stories and world class dancing.

-- Nutcracker (12 Dec 2024-12 Jan 2025) – Enjoy a dazzling new production of the Christmas classic at the London Coliseum.
+• Nutcracker (December 2025 to January 2026) – Enjoy a dazzling production of the Christmas classic at the London Coliseum.
 Join Clara and her mother as they take a last-minute shopping trip, bringing home sweets for their party guests.
 Witness Clara's enchanting journey as she defends her home against the Rat King and meets the magical Sugar Plum Fairy.
 With over 100 dancers gracing the stage, prepare to be spellbound by this classic holiday tale filled with wonder.

 Food and drink